meetoseh/frontend-dev/README.md

 This contains the contents of the domain, which is just a basic html file to satisfy google that we have setup https correctly.

-This is hosted on cloudflare pages
+This is hosted on aws amplify using drag + drop hosting.